manibomma/nodeJs/MessagingApp/README.txt

 Promises :
     1. Promises give us another option of how to work with asynchronous code
     2. Return an object which promise to do some work.
 This object has separate callbacks for success and for failures.
 This lets us work with asynchronous code in a much more synchronous way.

+Async/await :
+    1. one of the latest features in node
+    2. similar to promises, it makes asynchronous code look more synchronous